gitter-badger/shaver/README.md

 # Shaver
-## Next generation web framework for Node.js written on a Typescript
+Next generation web framework for Node.js written on a Typescript

+# Note: Shaver in development!

 # Building